CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 ### Track Info

 After this, there is a chunk of (16 (tracks, including drums AND notes) *6 (bytes of info each)), for a total of 96 bytes.

 Bit structure:
-- Frequency (Detunes the instrument; the farther from 1000 the more apparent the detune becomes.)
-(2 bytes)
+- Frequency (2 bytes)
-- Wave_no (Waveform/Percussion instrument) (1 byte)
+- Wave_no (waveform/percussion instrument) (1 byte)
-- Pipi (only regarded if org type is `org-02` or greater, otherwise is set to 0, is a binary value.
-Makes the selected instruemnt play in a pizzicato state) (1 byte)
+- Pipi (makes the selected instruemnt play in a pizzicato state.
+Only regarded if org type is `org-02` or greater, otherwise is set to 0, is a binary value) (1 byte)
-- Note_num (Total number of notes in the song from this track, including note modifiers, such as pan or volume events) (2 bytes)
+- Note_num (total number of notes in the song from this track, including note modifiers, such as pan or volume events) (2 bytes)

 <details>